Understanding Neuromonitoring

 Introducing Bio2Flow: Your Partner in High-Flow Oxygen Therapy The Right Way

-Giving a significant gain to the medical device world with Biyovent, an Intensive Care type mechanical ventilation device, Biyosys continues to produce new device solutions for the sector.
+Giving a significant gain to the medical device world with Biyovent, an Intensive Care type mechanical ventilation device, Biosys continues to produce new device solutions for the sector.
 BiO2Flow, a high-flow oxygen therapy device, is a revolutionary device.

 If you would like to get detailed information about this revolutionary device, you can browse our catalogue and get the details from the link.
 For our other products, follow the link.